Quiz: What is my child’s play personality?

 types of play

 And guess what?
 Play is one of the best ways to nurture these skills!
-Play is a natural and enjoyable way for children to learn about the world around them.
+Play is a natural and enjoyable way for children to learn about the world.
 It allows them to explore, imagine, and create without limitations.

-Experts say play is essential for optimal brain development in children.
-As children engage in different types of play, it stimulates various parts of the brain and strengthens neural connections.
+Play is essential for optimal brain development in children.
+As children engage in different types of play, they stimulate various parts of the brain and strengthen neural connections.
 This leads to better cognitive, emotional, and social development.

 Types Of Play